 Historically, a mosaic of the maritime forests/shrubland/grassland habitats was a large component of the undisturbed Jamaica Bay complex.
 They supported and therefore increased the value of the wetland and aquatic habitats by providing cover, alternate food sources and breeding habitats to many of the species that characteristically inhabit adjacent salt marshes, mudflats and shallow water habitats.
 They additionally act as a buffer area for the salt marsh communities.
-This benefit is integral to a full functioning integrated estuarine system, adding to the benefits of the adjacent habitats and increasing overall connectivity between and among similar habitats and multiple habitats used by the same species.
+This benefit is integral to a full functioning integrated estuarine system, adding to the benefits of the adjacent habitats used by the same species.
 They provide a critical resource for migratory passerine bird species, as well as other resident and migratory birds, mammals, and sensitive insect species Unfortunately, these maritime forests and grasslands, with beach and dune complexes, are now the rarest habitat type and often the subject of long-term restoration goals throughout Jamaica Bay.
 When they do exist in both planning reaches, their understory vegetation is commonly dominated by common reed and other invasive species.